 By Amanda Ottaway, LAW360

-The pharmacy had argued that Section 504 of the Rehabilitation Act — and by extension the Affordable Care Act — doesn't allow people claiming disability bias to pursue so-called disparate impact claims, which allege a group has been affected disproportionately by a seemingly neutral policy such as prescriptions by mail.
+The pharmacy chain argued in a brief Friday that Section 504 of the Rehabilitation Act, and by extension the Affordable Care Act, doesn’t allow people claiming disability bias to cite so-called disparate impact, or say they were affected disproportionately by a seemingly neutral policy like prescriptions by mail.

-The pharmacy giant brought the issue to the Supreme Court after the Ninth Circuit revived the patients' case, finding that they had sufficiently alleged that the structure of CVS' program is discriminatory because it prevents them from getting the same level of care that non-HIV/AIDS patients regularly receive when filling prescriptions through their employer-sponsored plans.
+The Ninth Circuit revived the HIV patients’ ACA claims in December 2020 after a Northern District of California judge dismissed the case in 2018.
+The three-judge Ninth Circuit panel unanimously agreed that five patients with HIV and AIDS adequately alleged that the structure of CVS’ program is discriminatory, because it prevents them from receiving the same level of care that non-HIV/AIDS patients regularly obtain when filling nonspecialty prescriptions.

-The patients are represented by Gerald Flanagan, Daniel Sternberg and Benjamin Powell of Consumer Watchdog, Alan Mansfield and Henry Quillen of Whatley Kallas LLP and Scott Nelson of Public Citizen Litigation Group.
+The patients are represented by Gerald Flanagan, Daniel Sternberg and Benjamin Powell of Consumer Watchdog, and by Alan Mansfield and Henry Quillen of Whatley Kallas LLP.

 The case is CVS Pharmacy Inc. et al. v.
 John Doe One et al., case number 20-1374, in the U.S. Supreme Court.

 –Additional reporting by Melissa Angell, Dani Kass and Alexis Shanes.
 Editing by Bruce Goldman.